Matt Heafy: Personal life

-On January 10, 2010, Heafy married Ashley Howard in Orlando, Florida.
+On January 9, 2010, Heafy married Ashley Howard in Orlando, Florida.
 The wedding was attended by their close friends and family.
-The couple have two twin children: a daughter and a son both born on November 6, 2018.
-Matt returned home from tour to be with Ashley while she gave birth while the tour finished with Howard Jones and Johannes Eckerström performing guest vocals on various songs and YouTuber Jared Dines filling in on guitar.
+The couple has twins: a daughter and a son, born on November 6, 2018.
+Heafy returned from tour to be with Howard while she gave birth.
+During this time, Howard Jones and Johannes Eckerström performed guest vocals on various songs, with YouTuber Jared Dines on guitar.

-Heafy has a younger sister, YouTuber Michelle Heafy.
+Heafy has been confused for The 1975 frontman Matty Healy on multiple occasions due to the similarities of their names.
+In January 2023, Heafy responded to a Cameo request from a user that mistook him for Healy.

 Twitch streaming

 Heafy is a gamer and practitioner of Brazilian jiu-jitsu.
-He does daily live streams on his Twitch channel "matthewkheafy", which consists of playing video games, running guitar clinics, vocal warm-ups, showcasing his Brazilian jiu-jitsu classes, and playing Trivium songs and acoustic covers.
+He live streams daily on his Twitch channel "matthewkheafy", which consists of him playing video games, running guitar clinics, performing vocal warm-ups, showcasing his Brazilian jiu-jitsu classes, and playing Trivium songs and acoustic covers.